postlund/pyatv/docs/documentation/protocols.md

 #### Sessions (_sessionStart, _sessionStop)

 When a client connects, it can establish a new session by sending `_sessionStart`.
-It includes a 32 bit session id called `_sid` (assumed to be randomized by the client) and a service type called `_srvT` (endpoint the client wants to talk to):
+It includes a 32 bit session ID called `_sid` (assumed to be randomized by the client) and a service type called `_srvT` (endpoint the client wants to talk to):

 ```javascript